JosephDandan5010/JosephDandan5010.github.io/PROPOSAL.md

 HTML code should be done by the end of Tuesday with the small chance of some CSS code dealing with color and font should be implemented.

 #### Wednesday:
-Major CSS changes added to the repository which include nav-bar, links to project pages, links to social media/how to contact me, and some editing on where things are centered such as the nav bar and certain areas of content being sectioned off.
+ CSS changes to the nav-bar, links to project pages, links to social media/how to contact me, and some editing on where things are centered such as the nav bar and certain areas of content being sectioned off.

 #### Thursday: